nikunj321/CFIToken/README.md

-This is a token for the Crypto Cartel Discord.
+This token is for the Crypto Cartel Discord. https://discord.gg/cryptocartel

-https://discord.gg/cryptocartel

 Todo: